 Stephanie Vanderslice, MFA, Ph.D.

-Professor, Director Arkansas Writers MFA Workshop
+Professor, and Director Arkansas Writers MFA Workshop

 Thompson Hall 303